YuhanL1n/CSCI5828/homework01.md

     the computer scientists.
 Software engineering is an area that make use of those theories in production scientifically and practically.

-6. In lecture, we discussed the importance of the following concepts to software engineers: abstractions, conversations, specification, translation, and iteration.
-Define each of these concepts as they are related to software engineering and discuss their importance.
+**6. In lecture, we discussed the importance of the following concepts to software engineers: abstractions, conversations, specification, translation, and iteration.
+Define each of these concepts as they are related to software engineering and discuss their importance.**

     Abstractions: **break a big problem down into small pieces and makes it understandable to others.**